joao-lobao/typescript-workshop/README.md

 Some live coding repo to a Typescript Workshop

+Run `npm install` to install typescript dependency

-Run the command to transpile your code:
+Run `tsc filenamte.ts` to transpile your typescripts file

-`tsc filename.ts`
+And finally `node filename.js` to execute your javascript file